Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

 where $i$ is the zero section of $\pi \colon X \to S$.
 The image of the above functor is closed under subobjects and quotients.
-An object $F \in \Coh(S)$ is called $\sigma$-(semi)stable if $i_{\ast}F$ is $\sigma$-(semi)stable in Definition~\ref{def:sigmastab}.
+Therefore an object $F \in \Coh(S)$ is $\sigma$-(semi)stable if and only if $i_{\ast}F$ is $\sigma$-(semi)stable in Definition~\ref{def:sigmastab}.
 Let us also take open substacks